fjossinet/RNAseqDocker/README.md

 RNAseqDocker
 ===============

-A docker image supplemented with RNA-Seq/NGS algorithms: Bowtie2, Tophat2 and samtools.
+A docker image supplemented with RNA-Seq/NGS algorithms: Bowtie2, Tophat2 and SAMtools.

 Installation and Configuration
 ------------------------------